Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/troubleshooting.md

 ## Common Issues

-### AAD Issues
+### Microsoft Entra Id Issues

-This sample makes some assumptions about AAD configuration.
-You may run into errors if your Azure Active Directory is not setup with the following:
+This sample makes some assumptions about Microsoft Entra Id configuration.
+You may run into errors if your Microsoft Entra Id is not setup with the following:

 - Allowing users to consent to scopes (this is needed for them to choose and store scopes).
 - Allowing developers to register applications.